The danger in having a blog that is largely centered on my dating life is that one day, I will quit dating, leaving me with little to no blog content.

 With that acknowledgment out of the way, I’d like to dive into a few of the things that have been on my mind lately.

 First, The Match met my family on July 4th.
 Parents, siblings, nieces, a few cousins.
 It was a lot, but he did great, even bonding with my dad over their shared love of knolling.
-To keep it fair, I met his teenage nephews and nieces several days later at a professional soccer game, which also went well considering that teenagers are notoriously unimpressed by 30-something moms who drive minivans.
+To keep it fair, I met his teenage nephews and nieces several days later at an MLS game, which also went well considering that teenagers are notoriously unimpressed by 30-something moms who drive minivans.

 And third, another hiccup that has emerged despite the haze of love clouding our vision: I fully recognize and admit that I look terrible on paper.
 What I mean is, I’m an underemployed, divorced mother of four.
 The Match is a successful professional, a divorced father of one with (relative to me) significant financial assets.
 Even if he didn’t have the position and assets he does, I still look bad in comparison.
 When he told his siblings, parents, best friend, and closest co-workers about me, they unilaterally expressed concern and urged caution.
 Some outright said he should break up with me.
 And I really can’t blame them.
 Who gets excited when someone they care about falls for a [perceived] hot mess of a romantic partner?
 The assumption is that I am a leech, a gold digger, someone in need of a babysitter/chauffeur/housekeeper.
 I get it, and it’s why I labeled myself undateable long before his friends and family deemed me unworthy.
 It’s also why I told him from the very beginning that I wasn’t looking for a savior.
 I told him that I didn’t give two shits about his bank account because if he wasn’t happy with what he was doing, there wasn’t enough money in the world to fix that.
 And I meant it.
 His money is his money.
 I have no claim to it, and it changes neither my life nor how I see his viability as a romantic partner.